THE LISBOAN

 CREATIVITY, ACTION & SERVICE

-As with our Junior and Middle years, a broad balanced curriculum remains central to the Senior years experience.
-Students will continue to explore the themes outlined earlier, ensuring their curiosity remains piqued and the excitement of coming to school is not lost.
+As with our Primary Years, a broad balanced curriculum remains central to the Secondary experience.
+Students will continue to explore the themes outlined earlier, ensuring their curiosity remains high and the excitement of coming to school is nurtured.

-We will stretch our Senior years students’ academic experience using the externally validated International General Certificates of Secondary Education (IGCSEs) from Cambridge Assessment International Education.
-These world-class courses will ensure students have the very best grounding in up to six subjects, providing a solid platform for the IB Diploma Programme that follows.
+We will stretch our students’ academic experience using the externally validated International General Certificates of Secondary Education (IGCSEs) from Cambridge Assessment International.
+These world-class courses will ensure students have the very best grounding in up to seven subjects, providing a solid platform for the IB Diploma Programme that follows.
 Alongside their Cambridge IGCSEs, students will maintain a healthy balance of enriching activities, so that they retain their sense of wonder and excitement.

 Our oldest students will extend themselves in the International Baccalaureate Diploma Programme, where they will study six subjects which will include one from each of the following areas: